 Getting rid of unwanted fat involves doing exercises that burn plenty of calories and eating a low-calorie yet nutritious diet.
 The exercises that burn the most calories are cardio exercises, which increase heart rate and tone muscle rather than building mass.

 How to Burn Fat

 After you know what you're consuming, approximate the calories you're burning by doing regular activities like walking, sleeping and talking.
 Do this by calculating your basal metabolic rate, or BMR, using an online calculator.
 If your BMR does not exceed the calories you're eating, start your cardio.
 For example, if you eat 2,000 calories in a day and your BMR is 1,800, you can add in a cardio exercise that burns 200-plus calories to burn fat.

-Running Your Way to a Lean Physique
+Cardio for a Lean Physique

 Running offers an excellent cardio workout that improves overall fitness, tones legs and burns many calories.
-A 125-pound person running a 12-minute mile burns approximately 240 calories in 30 minutes, while a 185-pound person burns 355 calories.
+A 125-pound person running a 12-minute mile burns approximately 240 calories in 30 minutes, while a 185-pound person burns 355 calories says Harvard Health.
 Aim to run 20 minutes three to six days a week at your own pace.
 If you're new to exercise, take it slow.

 Cycle and Swim

 Ramp up your calorie-burn with a swim.
 Do the breaststroke for 30 minutes and use up 300 to 444 calories or fuel your muscles with 330 to 488 calories to swim freestyle or butterfly for half an hour.
 Even a leisurely backstroke for 30 minutes will take 240 to 355 calories.
 Try to cycle or swim 20 minutes three to six days a week at your own pace; build up your time until you're comfortable and getting the calorie burn you need for your deficit.

 Pick Activities You Like

 The beauty of burning calories with cardio exercises is that there is something for everyone.
 If you tire of one workout, switch to another or mix it up with cardio cross-training, which involves doing several types of cardio within a given time frame.
 The key is to pick exercises that you like and that are easy to fit into your routine so that you actually do them on a regular basis to maintain your calorie deficit.

 Warm Up and Cool Down